-The Federal Maritime Commission ("FMC") is pleased to issue this revision of the 2010-2015 Strategic Plan.
-This revision retains previous strategic goals one and two, and removes a third goal.
-The third goal was established for administrative support functions such as human resources, information technology and financial management.
+The Federal Maritime Commission ("FMC") is pleased to issue this new 2014-2018 Strategic Plan.
+This plan replaces and updates the current 2010-2015 Strategic Plan.
+OMB is requiring all federal agencies to prepare strategic plans for the 2014-2018 time period in an effort to coordinate planning across the federal government.
+This plan retains previous strategic goals one and two, as well as a section on the Administrative Strategies in support of Agency Objectives.
+This latter section was established for administrative support functions such as human resources, information technology and financial management.
 Each of these important functions is subject to its own stringent planning and measuring regimes pursuant to various laws and executive mandates.
 Those related plans support this strategic plan and are referenced and described herein.
-This plan sets goals and objectives for each fiscal year through 2015 and contains targets and measures linked to objectives via strategies.
-These objectives, strategies, targets, and measures drive the agency's budgetary process.
-This strategic plan conforms with the spirit and letter of the Government Performance and Results Act of 1993; OMB Circular A-11 Preparation of Submission of Strategic Plans, and Annual Program Performance Reports; and the recently issued Executive Order 13450 - Improving Government Program Performance.
+This plan sets goals and objectives for each fiscal year through 2018 and contains targets and measures linked to objectives via strategies.
+It should be noted that for the most part the target measures for 2013 and the out years are below the actual 2012 performance.
+This is for two reasons.
+The first is that the 2012 actuals were markedly higher than the prior years' thus belying the trend.
+Secondly, the trend forecasts of achievable targets were lowered to account for anticipated reductions in staff resources due to fiscal These objectives, strategies, targets, and measures drive the agency's budgetary process.
+This strategic plan conforms with the spirit and letter of the GPRA Modernization Act of 2010; OMB Circular A-11 Preparation of Submission of Strategic Plans, and Annual Program Performance Reports; and Executive Order 13450 -Improving Government Program Performance.